-After installing and activating this plugin, you need to visit Settings » WP Mail SMTP to configure plugin settings.
+After installing and activating this plugin, you need to navigate to WP Mail SMTP » Settings to configure plugin settings.

 At the top of this page, you can set the From Email and From Name.
 By default, these will fill with your site’s admin email and site name.